 Problems in the adult individual can be described in many ways.
 And they can go unnoticed and one can adapt to them without question.
 However, most people are bothered by these.
 (Please note that the problem of mental disorder is only with adults; the child grows right.)
 The growth disorder of the psyche can be seen in two ways: in the mind, where volition, cognition, and memory still dominate, even though they should give way to instincts.
 On the other hand, it is identifiable in the senses, some of which are hypersensitive and some of which function poorly.
 Actually, the senses work just right, but the mechanism that modifies sensory perceptions doesn’t adjust properly as an individual grows up.
 The symptoms can be seen, for example, as shown in the picture above.

 Our sensory information is heavily modified

 The problem is that we sense the reality around us, but we cannot really experience it.
 This is because we have inherited the mind of the child and its protective mechanisms.
 We lack adult independence of mind.
 We are alert, afraid, looking at things from home and the nest.
 We feel we belong at home, in a protected environment, not in the world.
-We do not see or feel nature, even though our senses receive all the stimuli ti has to give.
-That’s because our mind and “eyes” are adjusted just for comparing things—not experiencing them.
-That is why our consciousness is always an outdated picture of the instant reality.
-When we look out, we only see what is inside our mind.
+We do not see or feel our environment properly, even though our senses receive all the stimuli it has to offer.
+That’s because our mind and “eyes” are adjusted for comparing things only—not experiencing them.
+That is why our consciousness is always an outdated picture of instant reality.
+When we look out, we only see what is inside our minds.
 Things have no value or meaning if they have no value (existence) in our minds.
-External reality for the child’s mind – and for modern human – is just a tool to build the world in his mind.
+The external reality for the child’s mind – and for modern humans – is just a tool to build the world in his mind.
 In order to experience, we should give up this inner world, but we are not able to do that, because the problem is probably genetic.
-That is why human mind is a laboratory of attitudes and prejudices, not a seeker of reality or a producer of knowledge.
+That is why the human mind is a laboratory of attitudes and prejudices, not a seeker of reality or a producer of knowledge.